culturesofknowledge/emplaces/models/20180405-EMPlaces-data-model-notes.md

 ## Location

-Provides information that physically locates a Place in some way.
+Provides information about the physical location of a Place.

-May be connected to specific geographic or spatial location, or simply a reference to some unspecified location
+@@@@ rework: atial location specified or reference to locatiopns @@@@  May be connected to specific geographic or spatial location, or simply a reference to some unspecified location.

 @@TODO: try to be clear about the distinction between Place (as "constructed by human experience") and Location.

 @@TODO: refer to existing work.
-Intend to not invent here.
+Intend to not invent here.  (e.g. Topotime, Pleiades)

 # Annotations general model

 @@@describe general approach; per-annotation details come later

+@@TODO: reference standard!!!!

 ## Annotations general structure